Data Center Liquid Cooling Market

 Secondary Research

-This research employed secondary sources like Hoovers, Bloomberg, BusinessWeek, and Dun & Bradstreet to collect and identify the pertinent information.
+This research employed secondary sources like D&B Hoovers, Bloomberg, BusinessWeek, and Dun & Bradstreet to collect and identify the information.
 These sources consisted of annual reports, press releases, investor presentations, white papers, credible publications, articles by known authors, validated directories, and databases.
-The secondary data collected was processed to determine the total market size, later validated through primary research.
+The secondary data collected was processed to determine the total market size, which was later validated through primary research.

 Primary Research

-The data center liquid cooling market comprises several stakeholders such as raw material suppliers, manufacturers, distributors, traders, data center companies, contract manufacturers, and regulatory agencies engaged in the supply chain.
-For collecting qualitative and quantitative information for this report, a variety of primary sources from both the demand and supply sides were interviewed.
+The data center liquid cooling market comprises several stakeholders, such as raw material suppliers, manufacturers, distributors, traders, data center companies, contract manufacturers, and regulatory agencies engaged in the supply chain.
+A variety of primary sources from both the demand and supply sides were interviewed to collect qualitative and quantitative information for this report.
 Supply-side information was collected from industry experts such as CEOs, vice presidents, marketing directors, and other significant executives of companies dealing in the liquid cooling industry.
-The demand side had interviews with directors, marketing managers, and buying managers from various end-use industries.
+The demand side involved interviews with directors, marketing managers, and buying managers from various end-use industries.

 To know about the assumptions considered for the study, download the pdf brochure